 WHO ARE WE?

-Life In Motion isn't afraid to go deep into the dark corners of society.
-The stories of the forgotten and left behind.
-The ones who often get ignored, the Care Experienced, Adopted, Neurodiverse and Excluded young people of the North.
-These guys are seen but not heard, and Life in Motion is changing that.
+Life In Motion isn't afraid to go deep into the dark corners of society—the stories of the forgotten and left behind.
+The ones who often get ignored, Care Experienced, Adopted, Neurodiverse and Excluded young people of the North.
+These guys are seen but not heard, and Life in Motion wants to change that.

-Julie Kavanagh is the creative boss lady, she's brought together a top-notch squad of busy mums who are all multi-talented and diverse.
-They've got kids with additional needs, adopted children, and some who've been kicked out of mainstream school for being their lively outspoken selves.
-But they're all about supporting each other to do what they love, while juggling the craziness of family life and the SEND system.
+Julie Kavanagh is the creative who has brought together a group of busy mums who are multi-talented and diverse.
+They've got kids with additional needs, adopted children, and some who've been kicked out of mainstream school for being their lively, outspoken selves.

 These ladies are pushing the boundaries of working from home with kids who love a door slam, throw in a few swear words, and life jogs along swimmingly.